Wolveraptor/Spotify-Playlist-Multi-Level-Sorting/README.md

 This is my repository for my project of creating a way to perform multi-level sorting on Spotify playlists with Python via the Spotify web API and [spotipy](https://github.com/spotipy-dev/spotipy) library.

 ### Additional Information
+At this time, this cannot handle playlists that also contain local files.
+This is on the roadmap to address.

 The python package `spotipy` is required for execution.

 This will sort a Spotify playlist in the following multi-level order: